Los Angeles, April 1, 2013

 You do.
 Subscribers of the Exchange are owners until such time as they no longer have insurance from the Exchange.
 Subscribers elect a Board of Governors which supervises the financial affairs of the Exchange and the performance of the AIF in conformity with the Subscription Agreement terms.

-Why is an AIF fee paid to Farmers Underwriters Association (FUA)?
+Why is an AIF fee paid to Truck Underwriters Association (TUA)?

-Under the Subscription Agreement mentioned above, members appoint FUA to perform certain of the tasks, such as policy issuance and collection of premium, which are involved in running an insurance operation.
-The Subscription Agreement specifies an AIF fee of 20 percent of premium although FUA has taken less than that amount.
+Under the Subscription Agreement mentioned above, members appoint TUA to perform certain of the tasks, such as policy issuance and collection of premium, which are involved in running an insurance operation.
+The Subscription Agreement specifies an AIF fee of 20 percent of premium although TUA has taken less than that amount.

-FUA is a business name utilized by Farmers Group Inc. (FGI) to describe its functions as the AIF for Farmers Insurance Exchange.
-FGI is a wholly owned subsidiary of Zurich Insurance Group Ltd (ZIG), a Swiss company.
-FGI and ZIG have no ownership interest in Farmers Insurance Exchange, which is owned by its subscribers (insureds).
+TUA is a wholly owned subsidiary of Zurich Insurance Group Ltd (ZIG), a Swiss company.
+TUA and ZIG have no ownership interest in Truck Insurance Exchange, which is owned by its subscribers (insureds).

-How was your premium dollar spent by Farmers Insurance Exchange in 2012?
+How was your premium dollar spent by Truck Insurance Exchange in 2012?

 Your premium dollar covers Exchange costs including losses incurred, acquisition costs, taxes, license fees, the AIF fee, and any contributions to surplus.
-For 2012, the AIF fee was 13.9 percent of the premium dollar, which included the AIF profit of 7.17 percent of the premium dollar for that year.
-The results of the Farmers Insurance Exchange were impacted by the large number of catastrophe losses but the company still maintained a strong capital base with surplus of $3.8 billion.
+For 2012, the AIF fee was 15.3 percent of the premium dollar, which included the AIF profit of 7.22 percent of the premium dollar for that year.
+The results of the Truck Insurance Exchange were impacted by the large number of catastrophe losses but the company still maintained a strong capital base with surplus of $535 million.

 Can the Exchange lose money?